JuliaMolSim/ASE.jl/README.md

 calc = ASECalculator(emt.EMT())        # wrap it into a Julia Object
 @show energy(calc, at)                 # compute the energy
 # -------------------------------------------
-#  or to use more of the Julia framework:
+#  or to use more of the JuLIP framework:
 # -------------------------------------------
 set_calculator!(at, calc)
 set_constraint!(at, FixedCell(at))
 minimise!(at)
 @show energy(at)
 ```

 Note that in `ASE.jl` a bulk cell is generated using `bulk("Cu")` while